bbcawodu/careadvisors-backend/docs/API_Version_2/Patient_Story_Concerns_API/Specific_Concerns_API.md

 ```
 {
     "question": String,
-"related_general_concerns": [
+    "add_related_general_concerns": [
-                                Integer,
+        String,
         ...,
         ...
     ],
-"research_weight": Integer(Can be omitted. iIf omitted, will be set to a default value of 50),
-"Database ID": Integer(Required when "Database Action" == "Modify Specific Concern", "Modify Specific Concern - add_general_concern"),
-               "Modify Specific Concern - remove_general_concern", or "Delete Specific Concern"
+    "remove_related_general_concerns": [
+        String,
+        ...,
+        ...
+    ],
+    "research_weight": Integer,
+    "id": Integer,
-"Database Action": String,
+    "db_action": String,
 }
 ```

 In response, a JSON document will be displayed with the following format:
 ```
 {
     "Status": {
         "Error Code": Integer,
         "Version": 2.0,
         "Errors": Array,
         "Warnings": Array,
     },
     "Data": Dictionary Object or "Deleted",
 }
 ```

-- Creating a ConsumerSpecificConcern database entry.
+- Create a ConsumerSpecificConcern database row.
-    - To create a ConsumerSpecificConcern database entry, the value for "Database Action" in the JSON Body must equal "Add Specific Concern".
+    - To create a row in the ConsumerSpecificConcern table, the value for "db_action" in the JSON Body must equal "create".

-    - All other fields except "Database ID" must be filled.
+        - Keys that can be omitted:
+            - "id"
+            - "research_weight"
+            - "add_related_general_concerns"

+        - Keys that can be empty strings:
+            - None

+        - Keys that can be empty arrays
+            - "add_related_general_concerns"

+        - Keys that WILL NOT be read
-    - related_general_concerns list information
+            - "remove_related_general_concerns"

-        - Must contain names of specific concerns that already exist as ConsumerGeneralConcern entries in the db.
-        - The ConsumerSpecificConcern entry will have an related_general_concerns list that EXACTLY matches the given list.
+    - If there are no errors in the JSON Body document:
         - The response JSON document will have a dictionary object as the value for the "Data" key.
-        - It contains the key "Database ID", the value for which is the database id of the created entry
+            - It contains the key "row", the value for which is an object with the fields of the created row.

-- Updating a ConsumerSpecificConcern database entry.
+- Update a ConsumerSpecificConcern database row.
-    - To update a ConsumerSpecificConcern database entry, the value for "Database Action" in the JSON Body must equal "Modify Specific Concern".
+    - To update a row in the ConsumerSpecificConcern table, the value for "db_action" in the JSON Body must equal "update".
-    - All other fields must be filled.
-    - related_general_concerns list information
-        - Must contain names of specific concerns that already exist as ConsumerGeneralConcern entries in the db.
-        - The ConsumerSpecificConcern entry will have an related_general_concerns list that EXACTLY matches the given list.
-    - All key value pairs in the JSON Body correspond to updated fields of the entry for specified "Database ID"
+    - All key value pairs in the JSON Body document correspond to updated fields for specified "id"

-- Updating a ConsumerSpecificConcern database entry - Adding an accepted plan.
-    - To update a ConsumerSpecificConcern database entry, the value for "Database Action" in the JSON Body must equal "Modify Specific Concern - add_general_concern".
-    - All other fields must be filled.
+    - Note: at least one key other than "id" and "db_action" must be present

+        - Keys that can be omitted:
+            - all except "id" and "db_action"

+        - Keys that can be empty strings:
+            - None

+         - Keys that can be empty arrays
-    - related_general_concerns list information
+            - None

-        - Must contain names of specific concerns that already exist as ConsumerGeneralConcern entries in the db.
-        - All given values will be added to the related_general_concerns list of the current ConsumerSpecificConcern.
-    - All key value pairs in the JSON Body correspond to updated fields of the entry for specified "Database ID"
+    - If there are no errors in the JSON Body document:

-- Updating a ConsumerSpecificConcern database entry - Removing an accepted plan.
-    - To update a ConsumerSpecificConcern database entry, the value for "Database Action" in the JSON Body must equal "Modify Specific Concern - remove_general_concern".
+        - The response JSON document will have a dictionary object as the value for the "Data" key.
-    - All other fields must be filled.
-    - related_general_concerns information
-        - Must contain names of specific concerns that already exist as ConsumerGeneralConcern entries in the db.
-        - All given values will be removed from the related_general_concerns list of the current ConsumerSpecificConcern.
-    - All key value pairs in the JSON Body correspond to updated fields of the entry for specified "Database ID"
+            - It contains the key "row", the value for which is an object with the fields of the updated row.

-- Deleting a ConsumerSpecificConcern database entry.
+- Delete a ConsumerSpecificConcern database row.
-    - To delete a ConsumerSpecificConcern database entry, the value for "Database Action" in the JSON Body must equal "Delete Specific Concern".
+    - To delete a row in the ConsumerSpecificConcern table, the value for "db_action" in the JSON Body must equal "delete".

-    - The only other field should be "Database ID".
+        - Keys that can be omitted:
+            - all except "id" and "db_action"

+    - If there are no errors in the JSON Body document:
-    - The response JSON document will have a "Deleted" as the value for the "Data" key.
+        - The response JSON document will have a dictionary object as the value for the "Data" key.
+            - It contains the key "row", the value for which is "Deleted".

 - If there are errors in the JSON Body document:
     - "Error Code" will be 1.